List of journalists killed in the Philippines: Journalism-related indices

-Despite the Philippines having one of the most liberal media enviroments in Asian countries, Reporters Without Borders (RSF) has said that it is the deadliest for journalists in the Asia–Pacific.
+Despite the Philippines having one of the most liberal media environments in Asian countries, Reporters Without Borders (RSF) has said that it is the deadliest for journalists in the Asia–Pacific.
 Violence against journalists continued even with the establishment of the Presidential Task Force on Media Security (PTFoMS) in 2016.
 In its press freedom index for 2022, the country ranks 147th out of the 180 countries evaluated by RSF.

 The 2009 Maguindanao massacre caused the country to be ranked 156th by RSF in 2010, 3rd in the Global Impunity Index (GII) from then until 2014, which was the country's worst ranking, and also lead to the country being listed as the world's deadliest for journalists in that year by the Committee to Protect Journalists (CPJ).
 The country had been on its list of the twenty deadliest from 2007 until being excluded in 2015.
 In 2018, the country was given a special citation as one of those with an improved ranking.
 Likewise, the country was reported by the RSF as one of the five deadliest countries for journalists in the world from the mid-2010s until being delisted in 2018.
 One of the causes is the PTFoMS' immediate action on various cases of killings and threats against the press.

 The country, along with five others, has been in the GII since its launch by CPJ in 2008.
 The index measures deliberate, work-related killings of journalists, beginning from ten years prior.
 In the 2023 list, the country ranks 8th in terms of impunity in the killings, moving down from 7th in 2019–2022, and 4th in 2015.